-If you are considering moving to Spain, either alone or with your partner or family, at My Spain Visa, a visa boutique in Spain with more than 10 years of experience and with the best immigration visa expert team, you will receive the best personalised guidance, prompt feedback and professional services to achieve a successful resolution.
+If you are considering moving to Spain, either alone or with your partner or family, at My Spain Visa, a visa boutique in Spain with more than 10 years of experience and with the best immigration visa expert team, you will receive the best personalized guidance, prompt feedback and professional services to achieve a successful resolution.

 You can obtain the Non-lucrative visa Spain in My Spain Visa, as well as the Golden visa, among other visas or other information on different legal processes.
-Regarding the Non-lucrative visa, it should be noted, above all, that the person who obtains this visa cannot work or receive any outside of retirement funds, investments, etc.
+Regarding the Non-lucrative visa, it should be noted that the person who obtains this visa cannot work or receive any outside of retirement funds, investments, etc.